dotslash/bookmarks/README.md

 This is the code for [bm.suram.in](http://bm.suram.in).
 I use this to bookmark websites with custom redirect URLs.

 The application is written in Go and uses [editable grid](https://github.com/webismymind/editablegrid) to list/search/update the bookmarked URLs.
 The app uses sqlite (the poor man's DB!) to persist data.
 It expects a `foo.db` in the `src` directory.
-Find the db schema below
+Find the db schema below. (https://sqliteonline.com/#fiddle-5d6c0626e3699dmuk01a04iq)
 ```sql
 CREATE TABLE "aliases" (
     `orig` TEXT,